 Edinburgh is a superb city and an excellent place in which to undertake research training, with ever increasing diverse opportunities.
 In REF 2014, Edinburgh was ranked in the top five UK medical schools for clinical medicine, first for veterinary medicine and third for neuroscience.

 Overall, we have a wealth of research expertise and experience available in a thriving institution.

 The diagram on the right shows the spread of specialties across research centres.

 You will benefit from being part of an ambitious and high quality cohort keen to progress a career within academic medicine.
-On these pages you can learn more about the programmes on offer but you can also make enquiries directly to our Programme Administrator, Joanne Ness.
+On these pages you can learn more about the programmes on offer but you can also make enquiries directly to our Programme Manager, Joanne Ness.